As chicken keepers, we all enjoy the luxury of freshly laid eggs.

-You likely will have some eggs that will be halfway between fresh and old, just remember the nearer the bottom the fresher it is!
+You likely will have some eggs halfway between fresh and old; just remember, the nearer the bottom, the fresher it is!

-Apparently, at three months they will ‘stand up’ on the bottom- so how old must a floater be?
+Apparently, at three months, they will ‘stand up on the bottom- so how old must a floater be?

 You can also ‘listen’ to the egg.

 If you hear sloshing, then toss that egg away!
 It has become ‘muddled’ and is no good.

 Do You Need to Refrigerate Eggs?

-In the UK and Europe they don’t refrigerate their eggs.
+In the UK and Europe, they don’t refrigerate their eggs.

-I can remember my Grandma’s eggs sitting out on the table- in fact, Grandma didn’t had a fridge!
-We ate them and never had a bad egg.
+I can remember my Grandma’s eggs sitting out on the table Grandma didn’t have a fridge!

-Here in the US it’s slightly different and here’s why.
+Here in the US, it’s slightly different, and here’s why.

-In the UK/Europe there has been mass vaccination of hens to prevent the spread of food borne illnesses to humans.
+In the UK/Europe, there has been mass vaccination of hens to prevent the spread of food-borne illnesses to humans.

 They are then refrigerated and need to remain refrigerated since the ‘bloom’ of the egg has been removed.

 A recent survey in 2012 found that eggs from hens confined in cages had a 7.7 times greater risk of harboring salmonella than non-caged hens.

-So, in human safety terms you need to refrigerate eggs in the US.
+So, in human safety terms, you need to refrigerate eggs in the US.

 Of course, the risk of salmonella increases if you cram thousands of birds into a very small space, but it is still possible to get salmonella from your hens or eggs in a small backyard operation.

 And please don’t kiss your hens- who knows what they have been up to in the compost heap!